 A wonderful place to spend a holiday.

 In the evening we found a cozy brewery.
 And the best thing was that the brewery was right around the corner from our camper, so we didn’t have to drive and could enjoy our beer with a clear conscience.

-I am not a fan of IPA‘s myself, whereas James loves to try out all the different varieties and likes most of them.
-My favourite was a Scottish ale, which kind of has a Guiness taste.
-I can recommend it for everyone who doesn’t like their beers so “hoppy.”
+I am not a fan of IPAs myself, whereas James loves to try out all the different varieties and likes most of them.
+My favorite was a Scottish ale, which kind of has a Guinness taste.
+I can recommend it to everyone who doesn’t like their beers so “hoppy.”

 But apart from that, our time in the camper was really great.
 Even though I love beautiful hotels, I can now say “YES” to a camper!
 So look out Europe!

 Anyone who enjoys the Vanlife can leave us their comments in the box below.
 We would love to read more about it.